US bonds, REITs & gold for Indian investors: worth it?

 | REITs | VNQ, SCHH | Indian REITs (Embassy, Mindspace) | US REITs only for sector-specific theses (data centers, healthcare); otherwise Indian |

-| Gold | GLD, IAU | SGBs, Indian gold ETFs | SGBs are best; skip US gold ETFs |
+| Gold | GLD, IAU | SGBs (no longer issued; secondary market only), Indian gold ETFs | Existing SGBs if available, else Indian gold ETFs; skip US gold ETFs |

 In all three cases, the Indian alternative is structurally better for an Indian resident than the US version.
 Use LRS for what it's structurally good at - equity exposure to US-listed companies - and use Indian instruments for the categories where India offers tax-advantaged or yield-superior options.